rob-blackbourn/jetblack-ksql-dbapi/README.md

 ## Installation

 The package uses either httpx or httpx2.
-This can either be installed separately or specified.
+This can either be installed separately or specified as an extra.

 ```bash
 pip install jetblack-ksql-dbapi[httpx2]